 By 1997 that has changed.
-Someone anonymous in 1997, having picked up and repeated the story originated from Wheaton, now for the first known time takes the story of the photographer's photos and attributes that activity to Ruth as if Ruth herself took those photographs ("and she took photographs of people for supposed purposes that were later proven to be false" [http://whokilledjfk.net/paine.htm]).
+Someone anonymous in 1997, having picked up and repeating the story, for the first known time now takes the story of the photographer's photos, and attributes that activity to Ruth as if Ruth herself took those photographs ("and she took photographs of people for supposed purposes that were later proven to be false" [http://whokilledjfk.net/paine.htm]).